localnerve/ui-elements/src/horizontal-pager/README.md

 #### prevTargetIndex ()
 Returns the index of the previous target.

+#### destroy ()
+Stops event listening and any pending animations.
+Requires a global `document` to be available when called.
+No arguments, no return.

 ### moveResult Object
 The move animation commands, `next`, `prev`, `moveRel`, and `moveAbs` return a Promise that resolves to **null** on failure, or a `moveResult` object on success.
 The move result object contains the following properties: